Table of Contents

 - Queen’s Garden Trail: This is a 1.8-mile trail that begins at Sunrise Point and descends into the Amphitheater.
 It is known for its scenic beauty and the opportunity to see rock formations resembling Queen Victoria and her garden.
 The trail offers a less steep descent compared to the Navajo Loop Trail, making it a popular choice for hikers.

 - Peek-a-Boo Loop Trail: If you are looking for a more extensive exploration into the Ampitheater, then this is one of the best.
 The 5.5-mile loop trail begins at Bryce Point.
 It descends into the canyon, passing by stunning rock formations with many inspiring vistas.
-The well-known “Peek-a-Boo” rock formation, which can be seen from the tail, generated the trail’s name.
+The well-known “Peek-a-Boo” rock formation, which can be seen from the trail, generated the trail’s name.

 Hiking at the Amphitheater can be made longer and more interesting by combining the Navajo Loop Trail with either the Queen’s Garden Trail or the Peek-a-Boo Loop Trail.
-These trails let you see the unusual geological formations of Bryce Canyon from a variety of angles and let you take in their enchanting beauty.
+These trails let you see the unusual geological formations of Bryce Canyon from a variety of angles and take in their enchanting beauty.

 Drive the Awe Inspiring Bryce Canyon Scenic Overlooks

 Take your time driving and drink it in.
-We went to the end of the road, which is Rainbow point, then worked our way back down the road.
+We went to the end of the road, which is Rainbow Point, then worked our way back down the road.
 Frequently stopping at the turnouts for another spectacular view.
 If you love the geologic displays, please add this national park to your bucket list.

 Start at the End of the Road: Rainbow Point